 As diverse as its culture, India is an extremely delightful and sublime travel destination with a plethora of options to explore.
-This densely populated nation is also a happy home to 90,000 species of plants, birds and animals; exemplifying it as one the most riveting tourist hubs for wildlife safaris in the world.
+This densely populated nation is also a happy home to 90,000 species of plants, birds, and animals; exemplifying it as one the most riveting tourist hubs for wildlife safaris in the world.
 If you are amongst the fearless bystanders of untamed beauty and you wish to witness some fierce denizens in their secret nests, then Wildlife Safaris in India will definitely give you an adrenaline rush!

-Get ready to delve in the soul of nature with close encounters with the beasts.
+Get ready to delve into the soul of nature with close encounters with the beasts.
 Warm your heart and level up your knowledge by gathering information about the irrepressible charm of these 10 Most Amazing Wildlife Safaris in India that are handpicked for you.

-World’s largest mangrove forests, Sundarbans National Park in West Bengal is home to more than 400 tigers that are known as the Royal Bengal Tigers.
+World’s largest mangrove forest, Sundarbans National Park in West Bengal is home to more than 400 tigers that are known as the Royal Bengal Tigers.
 Designated as UNESCO Biosphere Reserve, Sundarbans National Park acts as a buffer zone to three wildlife sanctuaries that are well protected and largely undisturbed.

 The forest and waterways of this National Park in West Bengal support a wide range of' fauna which includes the vast number of royal Bengal Tigers, Fishing Cats, Leopard Cats, Wild Boar, Indian Grey Mongoose, Fox, Jungle Cat, Flying Fox, Pangolin, Chital that can be spotted bathing in saline water or basking under the sun.